Cost to Replace Roof Tiles

 Weatherproofing

-Adding new roof tiles which are more weather-resistant can help with weatherproofing your roof.
+Adding new roof tiles that are more weather-resistant can help weatherproof your roof.
 Beyond that, even if you have the same type and quality of roof tiles added as the replacements, new roof tiles will better be able to resist the elements than worn and damaged ones.

 Appearance

-Adding new roof tiles can give your roof and home as a whole a new lease of life!
-Roof tiles can discolour and fade with time so replacing them with new, fresh and colourful shingles is a great way to improve the aesthetics of your house.
+Adding new roof tiles can give your roof and home a new lease of life!
+Roof tiles can discolour and fade with time, so replacing them with new, fresh and colourful shingles is a great way to improve the aesthetics of your house.

 Increase Value of Property

-We mentioned earlier that slate roof tiles can bring up the value of your home.
-Indeed, any new roof tiles will likely help with this since the newer the roof tiles are and the fresher it looks, the more your property will be worth.
-This is because of the plethora of advantages that new, sturdy roof tiles offer.
+Slate roof tiles can bring up the value of your home, but any new roof tiles will likely help with this since the newer the roof tiles are and the fresher they look, the more your property will be worth.
+This is because of the advantages of new, sturdy roof tiles.

 Reduce Maintenance/Repair on Roof in the Future